NVIDIA/tegra-nouveau-rootfs/README.md

     ./scripts/build-nouveau

-They will end in `/lib/modules/KERNEL_VERSION/extra`.
+They will end in `/lib/modules/KERNEL_VERSION/extra` on the target FS.

 Compiling User-space Components
 -------------------------------